grafana/alloy/docs/sources/tutorials/first-components-and-stdlib/index.md

 The `prometheus.remote_write` component's label is set to `"local_prom"`, so the fully qualified name of the component is `prometheus.remote_write.local_prom`.
 {{< /admonition >}}

-This example pipeline still doesn't do anything, so let's add some more components to it.
+This example pipeline still doesn't do anything, so its time to add some more components to it.

 ## Shipping your first metrics

-**Recommended reading**
+Now that you have a simple pipeline, you can ship your first metrics.

+### Recommended reading

 - Optional: [prometheus.exporter.unix][]
 - Optional: [prometheus.scrape][]
 - Optional: [prometheus.remote_write][]

+### Modify your pipeline and scrape the metrics

 Make a simple pipeline with a `prometheus.exporter.unix` component, a `prometheus.scrape` component to scrape it, and a `prometheus.remote_write` component to send the scraped metrics to Prometheus.